-This morning we set off for Coen where we call in to the
+This morning we set off for Coen where we visit the Cape York Heritage House and call in to the

 Quarantine Information and Inspection Centre.
-We continue our trip north west towards Archer River
+We continue our trip north towards Archer River

 Roadhouse where we enjoy a pleasant stop at the café or down on the banks of the river.
 We are